 The young Princess Elizabeth was one of the most famous inmates at the Tower.
 She was imprisoned by her half-sister Mary I, who in the early days of her reign feared that Elizabeth was plotting against her.
 Elizabeth arrived at the Tower on 17 March 1554.
 Legend has it that she entered through Traitors’ Gate, but it is known she walked over a drawbridge, where some of the more sympathetic guards knelt before her.
 Held in her mother’s former apartments, Elizabeth was comfortable, but under severe psychological strain.
-Eventually lack of evidence meant Elizabeth was released into house arrest.
+Eventually lack of evidence meant Elizabeth was released into house arrest on 19 May, the anniversary of her mother Anne Boleyn's execution.
 In January 1559 she returned under happier circumstances - to prepare for her coronation procession.

 Physical torture was used at the Tower of London, but only a small number of cases were recorded.
 It was used mainly during the 16th and 17th centuries.

 It was predominantly used to elicit information rather than a punishment, but the pain was real.

 Sometimes, even just the threat of the agony to come was enough to break a prisoner’s resolve.

 Although prisoners in the Tower could be kept in solitary confinement and deprived of food or sleep, actual physical torture was used as a deliberate programme of interrogation.

 This was the principle instrument of torture at the Tower.
 It was a device upon which victims were laid and then pulled slowly by ropes attached to hands and feet.
 Repeated racking increased the agony.